pheathtwilio/receipts/WARP.md

 - Group deletion only removes the Firestore document (photos remain in Storage unless manually cleaned)
 - Moving photos transfers the storage URL references without re-uploading files
 - The app uses Firebase client SDK (not Admin SDK) with security rules enforcing authentication
+- The SMS receipt group (ID: `SMS`) is a default group that cannot be deleted from the UI
+- SMS group has `isDefault: true` flag to prevent deletion

+## Cloud Functions

+Located in `functions/` directory:

+- **uploadImagesFromUrls**: HTTP endpoint that accepts image URLs, downloads them, and uploads to Firebase Storage in the SMS group
+- Uses Firebase Admin SDK and Node.js 20
+- Deploy with: `firebase deploy --only functions`
+- See `functions/README.md` for API documentation